MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-visibility-insights-view-apps.md

 - *Security Administrator*
 - *Security Operator*

-## Managing Managing Google Workspace and Salesforce OAuth apps
+## Managing Google Workspace and Salesforce OAuth apps

-If you have enabled the [Google Workspace](connect-google-workspace.md) or [Salesforce](connect-salesforce.md) connector, you can also use the **App governance page** page to view information about app permissions in apps connected to Google Workspace and/or Salesforce.
+If you have enabled the [Google Workspace](connect-google-workspace.md) or [Salesforce](connect-salesforce.md) connector, you can also use the **App governance** page to view information about app permissions in apps connected to Google Workspace and/or Salesforce.
 View the permissions granted to each app and revoke or ban apps as needed.

 On the **App governance** page, select the **Google** or **Salesforce** tabs to view your apps.
 For example: